 Well, it's official.
 I'm no blogger. :) But I AM all about financial independence, and thought I'd share an update.

-A few things people might find interesting about me are that I live in NYC, have an 800 square foot apartment, eat out at restaurants often, travel internationally several times a year, wear nice clothes, and keep my car in an attached garage near the elevator in my building.
+A few things people might find interesting about me are that I live in NYC, have an 800 square foot apartment, eat out at restaurants often, travel internationally several times a year, wear nice clothes, and keep my car in an attached garage near the elevator in my air-conditioned building.

 I started my financial journey when I was 24, when my net worth was -$125k due to my student loans and credit card debt.
 I learned to be frugal because I had to be.

 A lot of my friends have approached me lately about investing - I guess word got out that I'm obsessed with personal finance.
 They want to know what to buy, which firm to use, what accounts to open.
 You get the idea.
+You might be wondering the same things.

-1) Are you sure you want to invest?
+1) Are you sure you should invest?

 2) What are you investing for?